polius/meteornext-docs/docs/guides/administration/groups.md

 **RIGHTS**

 - **Access Client**: If this option is enabled all user's contained in this group will be able to access the client section and the client button will be visible at the top bar.

+**LIMITS**

+- **Apply Limits**: Enable this option to apply limits of all executed queries through Client section.
+    - **Execution Timeout Mode**: This option can be either `All Queries` or `Only SELECTs`.
+    - **Execution Timeout Value**: This value (measured in seconds) is used to limit the maximum execution time that queries can last (all queries or only selects, depending on the mode selected).
+If a query takes more time to be executed, it will be automatically stopped raising a timeout error.

 **TRACKING**